 The following presents the Company's operating segments.
-The accounting policies of the segments are the same as those described in Note 1 - Summary of Significant Accounting Policies.
+The accounting policies of the segments are substantially the same as those described in Note 1 - Summary of Significant Accounting Policies.
 Transactions between segments consist primarily of borrowed funds.
-Beginning in 2019, intersegment interest expense is allocated to the Factoring segment based on Federal Home Loan Bank advance rates.
-Prior to 2019, intersegment interest was calculated based on the Company's prime rate.
-Credit loss expense is allocated based on the segment's ACL determination.
-Noninterest income and expense directly attributable to a segment are assigned to it.
-Taxes are paid on a consolidated basis but not allocated for segment purposes.
+Intersegment interest expense is allocated to the Factoring and Payments segments based on Federal Home Loan Bank advance rates.
+Credit loss expense is allocated based on the segment's allowance for credit losses determination.
+Noninterest income and expense directly attributable to a segment are assigned to it and the majority of salaries and benefits expense for the Company's executive leadership team is allocated to the Banking segment.
+Taxes are paid on a consolidated basis and are not allocated for segment purposes.
 The Factoring segment includes only factoring originated by TBC.
-General factoring services not originated through TBC are included in the Banking segment.